grendel-consulting/dotfiles/README.md

 You may opt to install the Kolide Launcher agent

+Whilst it is in preview, you will need to manually install Kiro

 ### Maintenance

 Regular maintenance tasks should be handled through scripts here too.